The comic, the captain and the lawyer - who's who in Italy's political crisis

 He may now be able to wriggle out of the suffocating coalition without risking a new election, if he can join forces with the PD, but the many policy differences between the traditional foes mean it won’t be easy.

-Moreover, Zingaretti could demand Di Maio’s head as the price for any deal, citing the fierce attacks he often leveled at the PD and his former close personal ties with Salvini.
+Moreover, Zingaretti could demand Di Maio’s head as the price for any deal, citing the fierce attacks he often levelled at the PD and his former close personal ties with Salvini.

 The government crisis has given the former prime minister and PD leader a way back from the political wilderness he drifted into after resigning as premier in 2016.